BCJuan/BCJuan.github.io/_posts/2020-1-25-setting-up-a-personal-server.markdown

+---
+layout: post
+title: 'Setting up a personal GPU server.
+Part 1'
+date: '2020-4-16'
+categories: jekyll update
+published: true
+subtitle: >-
+    Would you like to be able to connect to your GPU station from anywhere, anytime?
+    Run programs remotely and have a centralized server?
+Here I Show my experience building up a personal server.
+---

 # Setting up a personal GPU server.
 Part 1

 In this post I want to explain a little bit my vicissitudes in setting up my desktop computer as a _server_ for GPU computation.
 Of course, I assume you already have your GPUs working on your computer.
 The idea is also to show the steps that I followed in a progressive manner: from VNC in the local network to a ssh accesible computer across the net.
 Unfortunately for windows users, this guide/story is only for Ubuntu based computers.